Bullying, harassment and hate incidents

 - Campus Trade Unions – any union member can contact a campus Trade Union representative and report an incident.
 The Trade Union representative will provide a reporting form and signpost the individual to the relevant University process to resolve the incident.

-Reporting options for any UWE Bristol student, staff, visitors and contractors
+Reporting options for staff, visitors and contractors

 - The Campus Police Officer - Any individual can talk directly and report an incident to the Campus Police Officer.
 The Campus Police Officer can be contacted via the 9999 UWE Bristol Gatehouse telephone number.
 All designated UWE Bristol staff (including the Campus Police Officer) will assist the individual in accessing the reporting form and advise on the most appropriate University process to resolve the incident.